Outsourcing Lead Generation – A Business Evaluation Guide

 - How do you work with a partner to coordinate the hand-off from lead generation to nurturing of a prospect?

-- How do you track results of core activities throughout the process?
+- What methods do you use to track results of core activities throughout the process?

 - How do you work with a client to review results and suggest modifications based on data?